threedworld-mit/tdw/Documentation/python/add_ons/container_manager.md

 ## Fields

 - `events` A dictionary describing which objects contain other objects on this frame.
 This is updated per-frame.
-Key = The object ID (not the container ID).
+Key = The container shape ID (not the object ID).
 Value = A list of [`ContainmentEvent`](../container_data/containment_event.md) data.

 - `container_shapes` A dictionary of container shape IDs.
 Key = The container shape ID.
 Value = The object ID.